 With a change in women’s fashion from flat chested tubes of the 1920s to a natural feminine silhouette, women’s 1930s lingerie played an even more critical role.
-As of 1929 women had waists at the waistline, breasts that were small but lifted, and flat tummies with narrow hips.
-An elongated figure was still the overall goal but with bias cut dresses clinging to every curve, women needed foundation undergarments to enhance the right curves and smooth out the wrong ones.
+As of 1929, women had waists at the waistline, breasts that were small but lifted, and flat tummies with narrow hips.
+An elongated figure was still the overall goal, but with the new bias cut dresses clinging to every curve, women needed foundation undergarments to enhance the right curves and smooth out the wrong ones.

 Popular lingerie colors were tea rose (pink), peach, white, flesh (cream) and occasionally orchid purple, light blue, and black.
 With delicate lace trimming bras, panties and slips the 1930s are regarded as one of the prettiest decades for lingerie.

-The bandeau shape was a carryover from the 20s but now with a panel in the middle to create separation.
-Shaped like a tube around the bust with thin straps it offered minimal support.
+The bandeau shape was a carryover from the ’20s but now with a panel in the middle to create separation.
+Shaped like a tube around the bust with thin shoulder straps, it offered minimal support.
 For women with too little bust, there were bandeau bras with cup inserts – just enough to provide some shape.

 Full cup bras were not an option yet for busty ladies.
-Instead, breasts were minimized with something that looks like a corset for the bust or a stiff modern day sports bra that extended down the torso a few inches to mid tummy.
-A clip in the center attached to girdles making the set almost an all-in-one.
+Instead, breasts were minimized with something that looked like a corset for the bust, or a stiff modern day sports bra that extended down the torso a few inches to mid tummy.
+A clip in the center attached to girdles, making the set almost an all-in-one.

 1930s style bras today.
 For smaller chested A/B women, the bandeau bra is ideal for a 1930s look.
-Sometimes these are called bralette or a longline bralette.
+Sometimes, these are called bralettes or a longline bralette.
 Lace triangle bras are another option for something light and simple.
 C/D sized women could use a non-underwire cup bra with little to no padding.
 The cup shouldn’t be perfectly smooth but triangle pieced together.
-Wacoal Retro chic bra, Bali Flower bra and similar “cheap” bras are ideal for most vintage decades.
-Modern minimizer bras have changed little from the 30s so go ahead and wear one if you need to reduce your chest volume.
+The Wacoal Retro chic bra, Bali Flower bra, and similar “cheap” bras are ideal for most vintage decades.
+Modern minimizer bras have changed little from the ’30s, so go ahead and wear one if you need to reduce your chest volume.

 Panties / Underwear

 Women’s 1930s underwear came in three distinct types.
-Each design was decorated with lace trim or insets, embroidery and small bows.
-Popular colors were all shades of light rose pink, peach and white.
-Fabrics were knit rayon or cotton, tricot, satin, and silk.
-Striped satin underwear was a big trend in the latter half of the decade.
+Each design was decorated with lace trim or insets, embroidery, and small bows.
+Popular colors were all shades of light rose pink, peach, and white.
+Fabrics were knit rayon, cotton, tricot, satin, and silk.
+Striped satin underwear was a big trend in the later half of the decade.

 Panties– Step in panties (later called tap pants) were high waist and medium to short length legged shorts with a flared open leg.
-These were the newest underwear models available and very popular for most of the decade.
+These were the newest underwear models available, and were very popular for most of the decade.
 They were often sold in matching sets with bras.

-Briefs appeared in the mid to late 30s.
+Briefs appeared in the mid to late ’30s.
 They are the base for modern panties today.
-High waist with a ribbed leg band that circled around the thigh and next to the crotch.
-They were advertised to young women although the plain knit varieties were certainly not pretty enough for fashion savvy teens.
+Briefs had a high waist with a ribbed leg band that circled around the thigh and next to the crotch.
+They were advertised to young women, although the plain knit varieties were certainly not pretty enough for fashion savvy teens.

 The All-in-one combination or step-in underwear was a revolutionary new style in the 1920s to mid-30s.
-The step-in was an easy way to combine a bra, slip, and pantie or bloomer in one piece.
-Unlike the 20s versions, the 30s step-ins were cut on the bias, shaping the lingerie to the body and supporting the tailored dress of the era.
-Unfortunately, the bra and pantie separates with long slip proved to be the more popular option as well as the most practical for using the restroom.
-The step-in was all but gone by the 1940s with the exception of a cotton rib knit version that was a warm winter favorite (similar to short long johns).
+The step-in was an easy way to combine a bra, slip, and panty or bloomer in one piece.
+Unlike the ’20s versions, the ’30s step-ins were cut on the bias, shaping the lingerie to the body and supporting the tailored dress of the era.
+Unfortunately, bra and panty separates with a long slip proved to be the more popular option as well as the most practical for using the restroom.
+The step-in was all but gone by the 1940s, with the exception of a cotton rib knit version that was a warm winter favorite (similar to short long johns).

 “No real chic is possible, even with a dress tailored by a master dress designer, if your line is not prepared first.”
 Charmis ad, 1937

-Lastex, a flexible early elastic, developed in 1931, was a game changer for lingerie, especially girdles.
-Women could wear a girdle and move, bend, play sports and look well in an evening gown.
+Lastex, a flexible early elastic developed in 1931, was a game changer for lingerie — especially girdles.
+Women could wear a girdle and move, bend, play sports, and look good in an evening gown.
 Young women who had never know the stiffness of a boned Victorian-era corset were enchanted by this new technology.
-In the 1920s they didn’t need a girdle but in the 1930s it was required that underwear fit like a glove from bust to thigh.
+In the 1920s, they didn’t need a girdle, but in the 1930s it was required that underwear fit like a glove from bust to thigh.

 Corselets and Corsets

-Strout women who needed a bit more support controlling the diaphragm choose a layered corset.
-The inner layer, called a belt, was a stomach girdle that had multiple adjustments options such as lacing to cinch in trouble spots.
+Stout women who needed a bit more support controlling the diaphragm chose a layered corset.
+The inner layer, called a belt, was a stomach girdle that had multiple adjustments options, such as lacing to cinch in trouble spots.
 The outer layer was a smooth corselet from the bra down to the thigh.

 Also in the 1930s, the taffeta slip with ruffled hem rustled under fancy afternoon evening gowns.
 The subtle sounds reminded women of dancing on the silver screen in big sweeping ballgowns with the likes of Fred Astaire.
-Taffeta was available in colors to match dresses- navy blue, emerald green, burgundy as well as pink, white, and peach.
+Taffeta was available in colors to match dresses- navy blue, emerald green, burgundy, pink, white, and peach.

-While the circular knitting machine was available it didn’t produce very good stockings.
-Mock seams were added to circularly knit stockings to give them the look of fully fashioned stockings.
-Circular knitting machines were best used for knitting socks until improvements in the 1960s made seamless stockings more fashionable than seamed.
+While the circular knitting machine was available, it didn’t produce very good stockings.
+Mock seams were added to circularly knit stockings and give them the look of fully fashioned stockings.
+Circular knitting machines were best used for knitting socks, until improvements in the 1960s made seamless stockings more fashionable than seamed.

-The back seam always matched the stocking color although there were some color heeled stockings that contrasted.
-For example, dark grey with a black heel, light grey with a navy heel, tan with a brown heel. etc The heel displayed was a “French heel” which was a square column part way up the heel and connected to a sandal foot.
-The reinforced heel extended the life of stockings.
+The back seam always matched the stocking color, although there were some color heeled stockings that contrasted.
+For example, dark grey with a black heel, light grey with a navy heel, tan with a brown heel. etc. The heel displayed was a “French heel,” which was a square column part way up the heel and connected to a sandal foot.
+A reinforced heel extended the life of stockings.

 Stockings came in degrees of sheerness.
-Pure sheer nude called chiffon were best for evenings although the dresses were so long, so they were never seen.
-Semi-sheer or medium weight was for afternoon dresses and serviceable weights were for housework and labor jobs.
+Pure sheer nude, called chiffon, was best for evenings, although the dresses were so long that they were never seen.
+Semi-sheer or medium weight was for afternoon dresses, and serviceable weights were for housework and labor jobs.

 Shop 1930s inspired lingerie